 Section 3 - Coverage.
 The University in its sole discretion shall determine when there are opportunities for employees to work in addition to their regular schedule.
 If an additional assignment is deemed necessary, it will normally be offered first to qualified available employees.
 When insufficient bargaining unit employees volunteer to work the additional assignment, employees may be required to work the assignment.
 Non-bargaining unit personnel may also work the assignments that cannot be filled with voluntary sign-up by bargaining unit employees, as determined by management.
-All employees may be required to work additional assignments as determined by management.
-The University will not use additional assignments to permanently replace bargaining unit employees.
+All employees may be required to work additional assignments to permanently replace bargaining unit employees.